lvillasen/Quantum-Computer-Simulator/README.md

 As usual, qubits are ordered from left to right on the quantum states |psi>

-For instance, to simulate the example provided, you just type
+The output of

-	python QCSim.py prog.ql
+	python QCSim.py samples/example_GHZ.txt

-It produces the following output:
+is

 	Number of qbits:  3
 	Initial state: |psi> = 1|000>